-6. Add the chicken, spring onion and stir-fry until the meat chunks are cooked.
+6. Add the chicken, spring onion, and stir-fry until the meat chunks are cooked.

 7. Add the sauce and stir-fry until it thickens.

-8. Finally add the groundnuts and stir well.
+8. Finally, add the groundnuts and stir well.
 Served.

 Chef Alan Kok is a Malaysian who has written many Malaysian style Chinese recipes.
 His Gong Bao chicken (an alternative spelling of Kung Pao) recipe was one of my favorites when I worked in a cafe in 2011 with predominantly Chinese customers.
-I did minor improvisation on his recipe which can be found in my article "34 Easy Malaysian Chinese Recipes And Sauces".
+I did minor improvisation in his recipe which can be found in my article "34 Easy Malaysian Chinese Recipes And Sauces".